Safety Study of MGD006 in Relapsed/Refractory Acute Myeloid Leukemia (AML) or Intermediate-2/High Risk MDS

 - Requirement, at the time of study entry, for concurrent steroids > 10 mg/day of oral prednisone or the equivalent, except steroid inhaler, nasal spray or ophthalmic solution

-- Use of immunosuppressant medications in the 2 weeks prior to study drug administration (Cycle 1 Day 1)
+- Use of immunosuppressant medications in the 2 weeks of Cycle 1 Day 1

-- Use of granulocyte colony stimulating or granulocyte-macrophage colony stimulating factor in the 2 weeks prior to study drug administration (Cycle 1 Day 1)
+- Use of granulocyte colony stimulating or granulocyte-macrophage colony stimulating factor in the 2 weeks of Cycle 1 Day 1

 - Known central nervous system (CNS) leukemia.

 accepting new patients